Eastern State Penitentiary: Modern-day historic site

-The Eastern State Penitentiary operates as a museum and historic site, open year-round.
-Guided tours as well as self-guided audio tours (narrated mainly by Steve Buscemi, with former guards, wardens and prisoners also contributing) are available.
-A scavenger hunt is available for children.
+Eastern State Penitentiary operates as a museum and historic site.
+Visitors can take guide-led tours or The Voices of Eastern State audio tour, narrated by actor Steve Buscemi and featuring the voices of people who lived and worked at the penitentiary.

 Visitors are allowed to walk into several specially marked solitary confinement cells, but most of them remain off limits and filled with original rubble and debris from years of neglect.
 The city skyline of Philadelphia is visible from the prison courtyard, which still has the original baseball backstop and a chain link fence atop the "outfield wall," the outer prison wall, to attempt to keep home run balls inside the grounds.

 In addition, Eastern State holds many special events throughout the year.
 Each July, there is a Bastille Day celebration, complete with a comedic reinterpretation of the storming of the Bastille and the tossing of thousands of Tastykakes from the towers, accompanied by a cry of "let them eat Tastykake!" from an actor portraying Marie Antoinette.
 (This Philadelphia tradition ended in 2018.)

 The museum attracts close to 220,000 visitors each year.

 Religious murals in the prison chaplain's office, painted in 1955 by inmate Lester Smith, remain visible to guests despite damage from exposure to sunlight.